Byzero512/winpwn/README.md

 ### pre
 > 1. there are two versions of winpwn: winpwn-deps and winpwn-no-deps
 > 2. for winpwn-deps: based on pwintools,but I complete the IO interactive and debug module
 > 3. for winpwn-no-deps: written by myself.
-It just use ctypes to invoke windows api.
+It just use ctypes to invoke Windows API.
 It support python2.7 and python3
+> 4. winpwn-deps is more stable than winpwn-nodeps, but it not support python3

 ## install
 > 1. if you want to debug, modify the path of modify the PATH of debugger in <b>winpwn/var.py</b>